as/structslice/readme.md

 ```

 ## TODO
+#Sort functions should return an error value
+#Unit tests
-*Recursively sort embedded structs
+#Recursively sort embedded structs (maybe)
-*Unit tests
 ## Possible GOTCHAS
-*SortByName and SortByIndex are not variadic functions, running a non-stable sort for multiple keys won't work.
+#SortByName and SortByIndex are not variadic functions, running a non-stable sort for multiple keys won't work.